securityfirst/secfirst.org/content/faq.md

             <li>Lessons help you learn best practices, from beginner to advanced.</li>
             <li>Checklists make good advice easy to implement.</li>
             <li>Tool guides help you work with recommended security tools.</li>
-            <li>Checklists helps you track your progress.</li>
+            <li>Checklists help you track your progress.</li>
-            <li>Feeds update you with security alerts from trusted sources like the UN, Centres for Disease Control, Global Disaster Warning System and US State Department.</li>
+            <li>Feeds update you with security alerts from trusted sources like the UN, Centres for Disease Control, Global Disaster Warning System, and US State Department.</li>
             <li>RSS feeds update you with the latest news from your favourite blogs.</li>
             <li>Forms help you report incidents effectively.</li>
             <li>Encryption and passwords help ensure your information stays as secure as possible.</li>
             <li>Masking functionality and integration with  <a href="https://play.google.com/store/apps/details?id=info.guardianproject.ripple">
-               Ripple
-               </a>, a panic button from the Guardian Project, help you hide your security practices in an emergency.
+               Ripple</a>, a panic button from the Guardian Project, help you hide your security practices in an emergency.
             </li>
          </ul>
       </div>